rafaelchiti/flux-commons-store/README.md

 # Flux Commons Store

-Base Store class to use with Flux/Dispatcher from Facebook.
-The idea is to have a clean and simple API to interact with the Facebook Dispatcher and register handlers.
+The missing Store class to use with facebook/flux Dispatcher (https://github.com/facebook/flux).

+* NO string matching (no more switch/case with huge constants file full of strings)
+* Smart matching, define one handler and match in a generic fashion multiple actions. (i.e: If ANY 402 status code then do something)

 ## Usage